Medical Pharmacology, BSc (Hons) / MSci (Hons)

 Course Overview

-You will develop excellent analytical and project management skills, and learn how to design experiments and plan work programmes to prepare you for your future careers.
+Throughout the course, you will study topics including toxicology, physiology, biochemistry, genetics, immunology, and drug development.
+You will also develop excellent analytical and project management skills as you design experiments and plan work programmes in preparation for your future career.

 Why Medical Pharmacology at Swansea?